[DSWS-2023] International Symposium on Data Science 2023

 • Presenters are allocated for 10-30 min. of talks depending on the programme of each session.

-• Detail of the link information on the Zoom meeting room for all sessions is available later.
+• Detail of the link information on the Zoom meeting room for all sessions will be sent prior to the conference.

 • Poster Presentations: